department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/st-louis/pilot-feedback/session-notes/session-notes.md

 MSA 2: No.<br>
 MSA 3: It is inconvenient.
 They have to learn something new.
 They just want to get checked in and don’t want to use their own phone.
 If the government wants them to check-in with a phone then the government should provide a phone to the veteran.<br>
 MSA 4: Veterans would like to be forewarned about the new process of e-check-in.<br>
 MSA 5: Extra work assisting veterans with e-check-in.
-It is difficult because clinic is beneath the X-ray department and cellular service is spotty in this location.
+It is difficult because clinic is beneath the X-ray department and cellular service is spotty in this location.<br>
 MSA 6: n/a<br>
 MSA 7: Easy to do when they do, but they think they are checked in.
 Veterans feel like they are being hacked or tracked.<br>
 MSA 8: Some don’t get cellular service in the office.
 Many of the veterans do not have unlimited plans so they get charged for the text messages.
 Cellular service may be turned off (airplane mode).
 The veteran doesn’t know how to connect to wifi or turn off airplane mode.
 They would rather use the kiosk.<br>